-After leaving English Premier League side Liverpool this summer, Taiwo Awoniyi is feeling the love at Union Berlin and has made a flying start to the 2020/21 campaign.
+After leaving English Premier League side Liverpool in summer 2021, Taiwo Awoniyi is feeling the love at Union Berlin and has made a flying start to the 2020/21 campaign.

 One goal in 13 league appearances followed but FSV suffered relegation to the third tier that year, and Awoniyi spent the subsequent three seasons farmed out to NEC Nijmegen in the Netherlands and both Mouscron and Gent in Belgium.

 Watch: The rise of Taiwo Awoniyi

 And it is in the German capital that Awoniyi has finally settled.

 “After lots of loan moves in previous years, I want to finally come and have a home,” he told Union’s official website after making his move permanent ahead of the 2021/22 campaign.

 “I owe so much to Union, so it makes me happy and proud to be back here.
 It’s fantastic to continue on the great path with the club.

 “I'll give everything to quickly pick up where I was before my injury.
 I’m really happy I can achieve it this year and I’m back again in Berlin.”